Romalu86/RESTool/README.md

 The program supports the ability to supplement the base of unknown variables that are unpacked in the INT format (numbers - 1, 2, 4, etc.) or hexadecimal number system (example 0x1000).
 All information is in the constants.ini file, new values ​​are added by analogy with others.

 --- File modes list:

-"as1_pad" - works with Alien Shooter 1 Steam, Alien Shooter 1 Last Hope (Steam & Mobile), Alien Shooter - Lost World (Theseus Mobile)
+"as1_engine" - works with Alien Shooter 1, Alien Shooter 1 Last Hope, Alien Shooter - Lost World (Theseus Mobile)

-"as1_nonpad" - works with Alien Shooter 1 - Old (NonSteam)

-"theseus_pc" - works with Theseus
+"theseus_pc" - works with Theseus (PC Only)

-"as1world_pad" - works with Alien Shooter 1 - World (Mobile)

-"as1world_nonpad" - works with Alien Shooter 1 - World (Mobile)
+"as1world" - works with Alien Shooter 1 - World

 "zs1" - works with Zombie Shooter 1

-"zs1_mobile" - works with Zombie Shooter 1
+"zs1_mobile" - works with Zombie Shooter 1 (Mobile)

 "as2_original" - works with Gold and Vengeance editions

-"as2_addons" - works with Reloaded, Conscription

-"zs2_nonpad" - works with Zombie Shooter 2 (Steam)
+"as2_addons" - works with Reloaded, Conscription, Zombie Shooter 2 Teaser, Objects Extended Project (Old versions before 1.1.0.6)

-"zs2_pad" - works with Zombie Shooter 2 (NonSteam)
+"zs2_engine" - works with Zombie Shooter 2 / Alien Shooter: Revisited

-"asr" - works with Alien Shooter Revisited

-"as2legend_pad" - works with Alien Shooter 2 Legend & TD (Steam\Mobile)

-"as2legend_nonpad" - works with Alien Shooter 2 New Era (Steam) & Alien Shooter 2 Reloaded (Mobile)
+"as2legend_engine" - works with Alien Shooter 2 Legend & TD (Steam and Mobile), Alien Shooter 2 New Era, Alien Shooter 2 Reloaded (Mobile)

-"oe_pad" - works with Objects Extended Project

-"oe_nonpad" - works with Objects Extended Project

-"oe1105" - works with Objects Extended Project (Old Versions)
+"oe_engine" - works with Objects Extended Project (version 1.1.0.6+)

 thx ermaccer for original c++ project.
 Many things helped to release this program much faster.